Ride the Hidden, Unridden, and Forbidden

 We missed riding with Jim and decided in 2013 to organize Ride the Point - a ride dedicated to Jim and his passion for life.

-This year we are celebrating our 5th Annual Ride the Point and with your support we have donated $68,000.00 to UC San Diego Moores Cancer Center.
-We thank each and every one of you and look forward to riding with you in this years event!
+This year we are celebrating our 6th Annual Ride the Point and with your support we have donated $100,000 to UC San Diego Moores Cancer Center for pancreatic cancer research.
+We thank all our past riders, sponsors, and volunteers and look forward to riding with you again this year!

-Join us November 11, 2017 on an epic ride to raise money for pancreatic cancer research in memory of Jim, Kiki, and in honor of all who suffer from this terrible disease.
+Join us November 10, 2018 on an epic ride to support pancreatic cancer research in memory of Jim, Kiki, and in honor of all who suffer from this terrible disease.

 In Memory of Jim Krause